How to Perform a Site Audit: A Complete Guide

 Most people like on-page audits because this is where you’ve got most of the control.
 Companies often take months to make their big changes, especially when the busy (oh, SO busy!) dev team is involved.
 On-page SEO done right can handle all low-hanging fruits.

-On-page SEO focuses on everything on the site that influences search placement.
+focuses on everything on the site that influences search placement.
 There are roughly 200 ranking factors for Google, but they are mostly unproven.

 Still, there are a few things we know about ranking factors, and we are going to include them here.
 When auditing your on-page needs, consider: